bank-vaults/bank-vaults/docs/mutating-webhook/README.md

           value: vault:secret/data/valami/aws#AWS_SECRET_ACCESS_KEY
 ```

-## Getting secret data from Vault and replace it in Kubernetes Sercret
+## Getting secret data from Vault and replace it in Kubernetes Secret

 You can mutate secrets as well if you set annotations and define proper vault path in secret data:
 ```